 Most sales teams track the number of scheduled meetings or calls, but that’s just the start.
 What you really want to know is: Did the meeting result in the next step in the sales process?

-Here are four metrics you may not be tracking, but you should:
+Here are four sales performance metrics you may not be tracking, but you should:

 Conversations – Dials are incredibly important — but are those calls effective?
 How often are your team members connecting, and many conversations are they having?